 Having to describe your work style in a job interview can be a nerve-wracking experience.
-Your recruiter wants to know how you will fit the job and organization; obviously, your answer can make or break your chances of getting the hired.
+Your recruiter wants to know how you will fit the job and organization; obviously, your answer can make or break your chances of getting hired.
 This question also uncovers your level of self-awareness and ability to communicate your selling points.
-Bear in mind, this question isn’t about your experiences in your last job, but rather is about your skills, what you know about yourself, and what you know about the industry and role you’re applying for, from all your previous work.

 When describing your work style, keep your answer focused on the job you’re applying for.
 Avoid clichés such as “I’m a hard worker,” or “I’m a perfectionist,” because these are things anyone can say about themselves.
-Here are a few aspects about your work style you should focus instead.
+Make sure to grab this Interview Prep Checklist and focus on these aspects of your work style.

 Accuracy and Speed

 If you can work with speed and efficiency without compromising the quality of work, be sure to include this in your answer.
 This will make you appealing if the job requires meeting tight deadlines.
 Talk about what strategies you employ to avoid mistakes – recruiters want people who have their own system of checks and balances when working.